lugrao/cs5w-django-forum/README.md

 `login.html` shows the login view.

-`new-post.html` shows form to post a new post.
+`new-post.html` shows the form to post a new post.

+`new-topic.html` shows the form to create a new topic.

 `post.html` shows a post with its comments.
 Uses `comments.html`.